EffectOrientedProgramming/book/Chapters/06_Failure.md

     printLine(result).run
 ```

-This time the second Effect will run because we've transformed the `getTemperature` failure into a successful result.
+This time, the second Effect runs because we transformed the `getTemperature` failure into a successful result.

 With `catchAll` we must handle all the types of failures and the implementation of `getTemperature` can only fail with an Exception.